800 345.5000 Support Login

 Additionally, when you choose to work with a background music provider, the music you play is not only fully licensed, but also ad-free, and screen for inappropriate content and lyrics.
 This means that you are sure to play music that is appropriate for businesses.

-Direct licensing of music provides an alternative to using a PRO, and can be a useful option for those who require more flexibility and customization in their music licensing arrangements.
+Rights Inclusive music provides an alternative to using a PRO and can be a useful option for those who require more flexibility and customization in their music licensing arrangements.

 Click below to learn more about how to create the right sound for your business.